Free body diagram

+Free body

+A body is said to be "free" when it is singled out from other bodies for the purposes of dynamic or static analysis.
+The object does not have to be "free" in the sense of being unforced, and it may or may not be in a state of equilibrium; rather, it is not fixed in place and is thus "free" to move in response to forces and torques it may experience.

+Figure 1 shows, on the left, green, red, and blue widgets stacked on top of each other, and for some reason the red cylinder happens to be the body of interest.
+(It may be necessary to calculate the stress to which it is subjected, for example.)
+On the right, the red cylinder has become the free body.
+In figure 2, the interest has shifted to just the left half of the red cylinder and so now it is the free body on the right.
+The example illustrates the context sensitivity of the term "free body".
+A cylinder can be part of a free body, it can be a free body by itself, and, as it is composed of parts, any of those parts may be a free body in itself.

+Figure 1 and 2 are not yet free body diagrams.
+In a completed free body diagram, the free body would be shown with forces acting on it.

 Purpose

-Free body diagrams are used to visualize forces and moments applied to a body and to calculate reactions in mechanics problems.
+Free body diagrams are used to visualize forces and moments applied to a body and to calculate reactions in mechanics and design problems.
 These diagrams are frequently used both to determine the loading of individual structural components and to calculate internal forces within a structure.
-They are used by most engineering disciplines from Biomechanics to Structural Engineering.
+They are used by most engineering disciplines from biomechanics to Structural Engineering.

 In the educational environment, a free body diagram is an important step in understanding certain topics, such as statics, dynamics and other forms of classical mechanics.

 Features

 A free body diagram is not a scaled drawing, it is a diagram.
 The symbols used in a free body diagram depends upon how a body is modeled.